tillitis/tkey-verification/README.md

 - "vendor's public key": The public key of the vendor, typically Tillitis or an IT department, corresponding to a private key in a TKey in the signing server.
+- "vendor's Sigsum private key": The private key the vendor uses to sign a digest for logging in the Sigsum transparency log.
+- "vendor's Sigsum public key": The public key corresponding to the vendor's Sigsum private key.
 - "vendor's signature": A signature made by the signing server.

 ### During provisioning